Starkeyofficial/Voicepad-Pro-Text-Editor/README.md

 # Voicepad-Pro-Text-Editor
 This is a much simpler version of our beloved Notepad with added Speech-to-text and Text-to-speech feature.
+Just speak words with voices notes it detect sound and type text on the Notepad with Speech-to-text.

 # Features
 1. Speech input